-The Academic Dean (or designee) must provide a written notice of SAP NOT MET status.
+The Academic Dean/Director of Education (or designee) must provide a written notice of SAP NOT MET status.
 The following timelines apply for all students placed on SAP NOT MET status:

-- For linear programs with an Add/Drop period: - Students must receive the notification by the first day of the term; and - Must complete the Evaluation of Progress form within fourteen (14) calendar days after the notification.
+• For linear programs with an Add/Drop period:

+- o Students must receive the notification by the first day of the term; and - Must complete the Evaluation of Progress form within fourteen (14) calendar days after the notification.